Muhannad-Khaled/Self-Driving-Car/README.md

-Based on the contents of the Jupyter notebook, here's a draft of a README file for the project:

----

 # Self-Driving Car Project

 This project implements a self-driving car model using deep learning techniques.
 The following sections provide an overview of the setup, data processing, model training, and evaluation steps involved in this project.